 The term "student" is used throughout the Strategic Plan.
 The Plan acknowledges, through its strategic goals, that the College's students reflect many different populations with unique needs and educational expectations at the College.
 The Planning Committee considered whether language such as "customer" or "client" would represent how some student populations view their relationship to the College.
 The needs and expectations of individuals enrolling in the College's corporate education programs are, in many respects, different from those individuals enrolling in the College's offcampus literacy programs.
-Similarly, 18 year old students arriving directly from high school will have different expectations for their experiences then older students who arrive at the College following a full day of work.
-The Plan's aspiration is for the College to become student-centered in its delivery of programs and services.
-Being student-centered has different connotations for the many different populations of students that the College serves.

-Three other themes are embedded in most of the strategic goals: (1) expanded professional development opportunities for faculty and staff; (2) strengthened assessment of institutional activity; and (3) the need for high energy, and more efficient and timely decision making and program implementation.
+Similarly, 18 year old students arriving directly from high school will have different expectations for their experiences than older students who arrive at the College following a full day of work.
+The Plan's aspiration is for the College to become student-centered in its delivery of programs and services; and acknowledges that being student-centered has different connotations for the many populations of students that the College serves.
+Three other themes are embedded in most of the strategic goals: (1) expanded professional development opportunities for faculty and staff; (2) strengthened assessment of institutional activity and use of data for continuous improvement; and (3) the need for high energy, efficient, and timely decision making and program implementation.

 All three parts of the Strategic Plan require that the College's faculty and staff develop new skills and understandings in order to address the rapid change that is anticipated for the College over the coming decade.
-Professional develop needs range from specific technical skills which are required to function successfully in the new Banner environment to leadership skills essential to ensure that faculty and staff are able to provide the guidance required to move the College in the appropriate directions to ensure its success in a rapidly changing external environment.
+Professional development needs range from specific technical skills, which are required to function successfully in the new Banner environment, to leadership skills essential to ensure that faculty and staff are able to succeed in a rapidly changing external environment.

 Creating a culture of assessment within the College was a major theme that emerged from the 2003 Middle States Self Study.
-Understanding and documenting institutional effectiveness is essential not only to ensure that the appropriate decisions are made with respect to revising current programs and services, but also as a key component of ensuring the College's ability to comply with its increasing accountability to external stakeholders, and for presenting the strongest, possible case about institutional effectiveness in image-enhancement and marketing efforts.
+Understanding and documenting institutional effectiveness is essential not only to ensure that the appropriate decisions are made with respect to revising current programs and services, but also as a key component of ensuring the College's ability to comply with its increasing accountability to external stakeholders, and for presenting the strongest possible case about institutional effectiveness in image-enhancement and marketing efforts.